Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Who are considered as family members for LTA exemption?

 The exemption is applicable whether you are traveling alone or with your family.
-So the travel expenses for your family are also reimbursable by your employer and are tax-FREE!
+So the travel expenses for your family are also reimbursable by your employer.
 But here's the thing: the Income Tax Department has described the word family.
 But For the purpose of the Income Tax Act and LTA, a family consists of:

 • Spouse;